 What is it about continental Europe – people still seem happy to dedicate their lives to working in the hospitality industry – maybe the system actually allows them to receive sensible wages, rather than our ‘race to the bottom’ approach to life.

-Old Town and the Rhine
+The Old Town

 – There he is: